 So am I!

 What I tell clients is this: think of our session as an opportunity to spend quality time together.
 Enjoy each other’s company and just love one another.
 Laugh, hug, kiss — all you need to do is have fun.
-I’ll offer some guidance, but most of it will come naturally :)
+I’ll help direct you, but I promise that most of it will come naturally.

 For family sessions, we’ll spend a lot more time doing, instead of trying to get everyone to look at the camera at once.
 I love — and prefer — action shots to posed.